 An example of using arrayOf() function

-In the first example of Kotlin arrays, I am using arrayOf() library function for creating an array that contains five integer type elements.
+In the first example of Kotlin arrays, I am using arrayOf() library function to create an array that contains five integer type elements.

 This is followed by using a for loop for accessing those array elements: